 Text info: Text info should be submitted in digital format such as a Microsoft Word (.doc), Rich Text Format (.rtf), or via email.

 Photos: Sending a few photos by email is fine.
-However, if there is a collection, photographs should be submitted via ftp or sent on a disc in full sized high resolution (300 dpi) files, in any of the following formats: .jpg, .gif, .png, .psd, .pdf, .tiff, .eps, and labeled accordingly.
+However, if there is a collection, photographs and/or graphics should be submitted via ftp or sent on a disc or memory stick in full sized high resolution (300 dpi) files, in any of the following formats: .jpg, .gif, .png, .psd, .pdf, .tiff, .eps, and labeled accordingly.

 When sending a large file via email, PLEASE confirm that I have received it.